taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 5: Creating Cross-References.md

 # Cross-References

-> **NOTE:** This section will provide an overview of creating Cross-References within Adobe FrameMaker.
+> This section will provide an overview of creating Cross-References within Adobe FrameMaker.

 ## What are Cross-References?